 The question of whether Flutter is better or React Native depends on a number of factors.
 Let’s look at the following situations where Flutter might be a preferable option to React Native:

 UI Customization: Flutter gives developers additional flexibility over the rendering process so they can make unique UI designs that aren’t constrained by the platform’s built-in components.
-Conversely, React Native’s reliance on native components for UI rendering may result in fewer customization possibilities.
+However, React Native also offers powerful custom rendering capabilities through libraries like react-native-skia, which provides direct access to the Skia rendering engine for complex graphics and animations, bridging the gap in customization possibilities.

 Here are some situations where React Native might be a preferable option: